History of the All-Ireland Senior Hurling Championship: 1895–1900

-1901 to 1903 - The Exiles and the Rebels do battle
+1901–1903

 After a number of seasons out of the limelight Cork bounced back by capturing the Munster title in 1901.
 'The Rebels' subsequently defeated Galway and Wexford to set up an All-Ireland final meeting with London.
 Cork were the overwhelming favourites against a team of exiles which was made up of nine Cork men.
 A downpour made the underfoot conditions difficult as London settled better and Cork floundered.
 A goal for London with ten minutes left in the game sealed Cork's fate and London by 1–5 to 0–4.
 It was the first time that the All-Ireland cup went overseas.

 The Cork-London rematch took place in 1902, following Cork's victory over Dublin in the 'home' final.
 The game was played in Cork to mark the opening of the new Cork Athletic Grounds.
 After defeat in 1901 the Cork side made no mistake on this occasion and powered to a 3–13 to 0–0 victory.
 It was a huge triumph for Cork.

 In 1903 Cork defeated Kilkenny in the All-Ireland 'home' final before doing battle with London for the third year in succession.
 Cork were well on top for the entire game and secured a merited 3–16 to 1–1 victory.

-1904 to 1913 – Kilkenny's greatest era
+1904–1913

 1904 saw Kilkenny begin a hugely successful era as Cork were heading into decline.
-Both sides met in the final and 'the Cats' won the game thanks to Dick Doyle’s first-half goal, while Pat 'Fox' Maher made a great save at the end to help his team to a 1-9 to 1-8 victory.
-It was Kilkenny's very first All-Ireland title from five appearances in the championship decider.
+Both sides met in the final and 'the Cats' won the game thanks to Dick Doyle’s first-half goal, while Pat 'Fox' Maher made a save at the end to help his team to a 1-9 to 1-8 victory.
+It was Kilkenny's first All-Ireland title from five appearances in the championship decider.

 In 1905, Kilkenny and Cork had another All-Ireland final showdown; a high-scoring match with Cork winning by 5-10 to 3-13.
 The game, however, had to be replayed as Cork goalkeeper Daniel McCarthy was a British army reservist and Kilkenny’s Matt Gargan had played with Waterford in the Munster championship.
 The game was another high-scoring one, with Jimmy Kelly scoring 5-2.
 A puck-out by Cork's Jamesy Kelleher is said to have hopped over the Kilkenny crossbar.
 Kilkenny won the game by 7-7 to 2-9, with all seven of their goals coming in a thirty-minute spell.
 It was Kilkenny's second All-Ireland title in succession.